The Best Tracker Funds

 So what’s the point in owning a bond fund?

-Well if you’re young you shouldn’t because you have decades to recover from a stock market volatility and corrections, but if you are older and approaching or in retirement, you should consider bonds to protect your capital.
+Well if I were in my 20’s or 30’s I wouldn’t own any bond funds because at those ages, you have decades to recover from stock market volatility and corrections, but if you are older and approaching or in retirement, you might consider diversifying into bonds to protect your capital.

 I sometimes own bond funds because they can act as an insurance policy and a hedge against stock market corrections such as the ones experienced due to Covid-19 and in 2009.